-The Firm ensures that MRT performance-related variable remuneration is based on a combination of the assessment of the performance of the individual, business units concerned and the overall performance of Firm.
+The Firm ensures that MRT performance-related variable remuneration is based on a combination of the assessment of the performance of the individual, business units and the overall performance of the firm, as applicable.
+The Firm uses a deferred share scheme in respect of Oppenheimer Holdings, to ensure continuity of each MRT's performance.